dclong/blog/misc/content/2017-07-22-good-practices-file-name-password.markdown

     - dash/minus (`-`)
     - backtick (`` ` ``)
     - shell command (`$()`)
+    - semicolon (`;`)
+        Semicolon indicating the end of a shell command.
+        It might cause issues when used carelessly in shell commands.
+        This also applies when your application take a string of delimited paths, in which case you want to avoid using semicolon (`;`) as the delimiter.
+        Comma (`,`) is a better alternative in this case.

 2. When you programmally get the path of a file, it is best to convert it to its absolute form.